ntregillus/starwars/README.md

 ## Styling

-This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
-You can use whatever css framework you prefer.
-See the [Vite docs on css](https://vitejs.dev/guide/features.html#css) for more information.
+This project comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience, and leverages components from the [shadcn/ui](https://ui.shadcn.com/docs/) framework. current components installed are found in the /compnents/ui/ directory. current components used are:
+* button
+* card
+* input
+* label
+* seperator
+* table
+* tabs